mohammed99Ali/Shoe_Store_App/README.md

 ## Tasks
  -  [ ] Add the install/ build code info.
  -	 [ ] Add the screenshots for the app.
  - 	[ ] Edit the contribute section.
+ - 	[ ] upgrade the project to use Jetpack compose
+ - 	[ ] upgrade the project to the last dependencies
+ - 	[ ] upgrade the project to try the Multi-platform

 ## Contribution